A topic from the subject of Isolation in Chemistry.

 • Industrial applications: Centrifugation is used in a wide range of industrial applications, such as the production of paint, paper, and textiles.

-Crystalisation is used in a wide range of applications, including:
+Crystallisation is used in a wide range of applications, including:

 • Purification of solid materials: Crystallisation is used to purify solid materials by separating them from unwanted materials.
-This is important in the production of many pharmaceuticals
+This is important in the production of many pharmaceuticals.

 Methods of Isolation: Distillation, Centrifugation, and Crystallization